 PROBLEM(S) WITHIN YOUR ROOM

-If you are experiencing problem(s) in your room or in a public areas please contact the Office of Residential Life maintenance hotline (931 372 3272) from 8:00 am to 4:30 pm Monday - Friday.
+If you are experiencing problem(s) in your room or in any public areas please contact the Office of Residential Life or your housing staff.
 A student may also choose to submit a work order online.
-In the event that an emergency repair need occurs during the evening, holiday or weekend hours, contact the RA on duty in your hall.
+In the event that an emergency repair need occurs during the evening, holiday or weekend hours, contact the RA on duty.

 Please visit our Rates, Amenities & Options page.

 We email room assignments and roommate information in the middle of July for those applying for a fall only or an academic year assignment; the second week of December for those applying for a spring semester assignment. and the first full week of May for summer assignments.

 Residence halls remain open during fall break, Thanksgiving break, and spring break periods.
 Special housing arrangements may be offered for semester break periods.
 There will be an additional daily charge for occupancy during the semester breaks.